FairyyGenie/introToIM/finalProject/journal.md

 #### July 4th:

 Game logic, and try adding hints and other stuff.

+Problem:
+Set up the arduino communications and the way to play it today.
+I am not sure if I am right.
+But originally I was going to send 7 integers from processing to Arduino.
+And somehow arduino then slowed down as if it can't process that many integers.
+So I changed my integer to just having one and each number has different meaning.
+Is it because the processing is too fast and arduino cannot process?

 #### July 5th: